10 Book Dedication Examples to Help Your Next Book

 When I was a kid, I had a fascination with book dedications.
 I saw them as pockets into an author’s personal world—I rarely had any idea who the person or place was, but knowing they existed and hearing the author talk about them made the author feel tangible and real.
-And this made the entire book to follow feel more personal, knowing from where the author drew inspiration.
+And this made the entire book to follow feel more personal.

 Book dedications are a wonderful way to honor someone or something integral to you or your writing.
 They’re meaningful to you as an author, since you’ve been inspired and moved by them, and they’re meaningful to their subject.
 Writing a great one can be a ton of pressure, especially if you feel particularly strongly about your subject.